All Episodes

 How much does it cost?

-I gotta take a break right now.
+I've got to take a break right now.

-I'm gonna dig it out.
+I'm going to dig it out.

-It's it's about a uh I just found it.
+It's about a, I just found it.

 It's about a Democrat, two Democrats, and how they have turned public office.

-They're in the House of Representatives, about how they have turned public office into their own private bank.
+They're in the House of Representatives about how they have turned public office into their own private bank.

 Don't go away.

-One of the things that we know is part and parcel of elective office is fundraising.
+Hey, one of the things that we know is part and parcel of elective office is fundraising.

 And what do we think we know because of what we've been told?